CNN’s Cooper calls Trump’s summit performance ‘disgraceful’

 CBS’ Margaret Brennan said she was messaging some U.S. officials during the speech who said they were turning off the television.
 “It’s a punch in the gut,” she said.

 There were mixed reactions on Fox News Channel, whose commentators usually represent Trump’s biggest supporters.
-Fox will have a key role in the leaders’ attempt to spin the summit, since Trump is being interviewed by both Sean Hannity and Tucker Carlson on Monday night, and Putin has sat down with Chris Wallace.
+Fox will have a key role in the leaders’ attempt to spin the summit, since Trump is being interviewed by Sean Hannity on Monday night, and Putin has sat down with Chris Wallace on Monday.
+An interview with Trump by Tucker Carlson will air on Fox on Tuesday night.

 “Shameful, disgraceful, treasonous — those are some of the descriptions of what President Trump did today in Helsinki,” Fox’s Shepard Smith said to open his news show.
 Wallace appeared with Smith to describe his own 35-minute interview with Putin.